frequently asked questions

 1. What kinds of equipment does the University own?
 Who has access to this equipment?

-Let me start by saying that we stress doing chemistry and using existing technologies and instrumentation as part of the core chemistry courses.
+Let us start by saying that we stress doing chemistry and using existing technologies and instrumentation as part of the core chemistry courses.
 We believe this is the best way to become proficient and competent with technical and conceptual information.
 The instrumentation we have in chemistry includes: a gas chromatograph-mass spectrometer (GC-MS), nuclear magnetic resonance spectrometer (NMR), several infrared spectrophotometers (FTIRs), UV-Visible spectrophotometers, a gas chromatograph (GC), high performance liquid chromatograph (HPLC), potentiostat for cyclic voltammetry (CV), and fluorimeter.
 Students use the first four instruments listed above as well as hand-held data collection units within the first two years, then go on to become more adept at using all of the instruments in a year of analytical and instrumental chemistry.
 A wide variety of instrumentation is available in order to maximize student exposure to different types of instruments which they may encounter in industrial and research labs.

 2. What is a typical classroom/lab like in terms of lecture time, experimentation, difficulty of work, and so on?